Prashanna-Raj-Pandit/T-SMOTE/README.md

-# Implementation of the Paper — *T-SMOTE: Temporal Synthetic Minority Oversampling Technique for Time-Series Classification*
+# T-SMOTE: Temporal Synthetic Minority Oversampling Technique for Time-Series Classification

 When I first encountered **T-SMOTE**, it immediately stood out as more than just another oversampling algorithm.
 It addresses one of the most fundamental problems in time-series learning — **how to synthesize new samples that understand time**.